ohrainier/simple-messaging-mean-stack/README.md

 # Simple messaging using mean stack
-A simple messaging web app using MEAN Stack with REST Service to display messages
+A simple messaging web app using MEAN Stack with REST Service to display messages.

+Used Node JS for the backend/REST web services, yeoman generator, Bower to install/update the node modules, gulp for task automation, SASS for css styling and MEAN Stack (MongoDB, ExpressJS, Angular and Node)

 How to run this app: